caolan/async/README.md

 * tasks - An object literal containing named functions or an array of requirements, with the function itself the last item in the array.
 The key used for each function or array is used when specifying requirements.
-The syntax is easier to understand by looking at the example.
+The function takes as an argument a callback(err, result) which must be called when finished, passing an error (which can be null) and the result of the function's execution.
 * callback(err, results) - An optional callback which is called when all the tasks have been completed.
 The callback will receive an error as an argument if any tasks pass an error to their callback.
 If all tasks complete